Do a business energy audit

 No

-Where budgets permit, smaller appliances like kettles could be replaced with more efficient ones before the existing one fails.
+Replace smaller appliances like kettles with more efficient ones before they stop working.

 Are fridges and freezers turned off when not needed?
 Yes